Introduction of Yuan Zhi:Thin-leaf Milkwort Root or Radix Polygalae.

 (1).Polygala tenuifolia Willd.

-Polygala tenuifolia Willd.:purple flowers Ecological Environment: The Polygala tenuifolia Willd., grows on a sunny slope or roadside, grasslands, hillside grasslands, shrubs, and under mixed forests, at the area with an altitude of 200~2,300 meters above sea level.
-Geographical distribution: This species is mainly distributed in the north, northwest, and the lower reaches area of the Yangtze River, China.
+flowering plant of Polygala tenuifolia Willd. with purple flowers Ecological Environment: Polygala tenuifolia Willd grows on sunny hillsides or mountain slopes or roadsides, grasslands, hillside grasslands, shrubs, and in mixed forests, in areas at altitudes of 200~2,300 meters above sea level.
+This plant species is mainly distributed in the northern, northwest, and lower reaches of the Yangtze River, in China.

-Growth characteristics: The plant polygala tenuifolia willd prefers cold and cool climate, avoid high temperature, resistant to drought.
-It should be cultivated on sunny sandy soil with good drainage, followed by dry soil and limestone soil.
-Clay and low wetlands are not suitable for planting.
+Growth characteristics: The plant, polygala tenuifolia willd prefers a cold and cool climate, avoids high temperatures, and is resistant to drought.
+It is appropriate to choose a sunny field, sandy soil with good drainage, secondly, clay loam and calcareous soil.
+Clay soil and low wetlands are not suitable for planting.

-Characters of herbs: The root of the herb is cylindrical and slightly curved, with a length of 3~15 cm or 2~30 cm and a diameter of 2~8 mm or 0.2~1 cm.
-The surface is grayish yellow to grayish brown, with dense and deep horizontal wrinkles, longitudinal wrinkles and cracks.
+Characters of herbs: The root of the herb is cylindrical and slightly curved, 3~15 cm long, or 2~30 cm long, and 2~8 mm or 0.2~1 cm in diameter.
+The surface is sallow (grayish yellow) to light brown, coarse, and uneven, with rootlet marks and deeply sunken horizontal grooves, longitudinal wrinkles, and cracks.
 The horizontal wrinkles of old roots are dense and deep, slightly nodular.
-The texture of the herb is hard and brittle, easy to break, the cortex of the fracture surface is brown-yellow, the wood part is yellow-white, the cortex is easy to peel off from the wood part, and the herb which the wood core is removed is hollow.
-The herb has a slight odor, it tastes bitter, slightly pungent, tingling throat sensation when chewed.
+The texture of the herb is hard and crisp, easy to break, the cortex of the fracture surface is brown-yellow, the xylem (wood part) is yellowish white, the cortex is easy to peel off from the xylem (wood part), and the herb which the wood core is removed is hollow.
+The herb has a slight odor, it tastes bitter, slightly pungent, tingling throat sensation when it is chewed.

 (2).Polygala sibirica L.

-Polygala sibirica L.:flowering plant The pods are nearly heart-shaped, with a diameter of about 5 mm, and the top is emasculated, with narrow wings and short ciliate.
-Seeds are oblong, flat, ca. 1.5 mm, black, densely white pilose, with white pods.
-Its flowering period is from April to July, fruiting from May to August.
+flowering plants of Polygala sibirica L. The capsularfruits are nearly obcordiform (obcordate), about 5 mm in diameter, and the tip is emarginate, with narrow wings, and sparsely covered with pubescence.
+Seeds are oblong, flat, about 1.5 mm long, black, and densely covered with white pilose except strophiole, which has white pods.
+Its flowering period is from April to July, the fruiting period is from May to August.

 The root of this species contains the same chemical composition as Polygala tenuifolia Willd.
-It can be used as an alternative of Polygala tenuifolia Willd.
+It can be used as an alternative to Polygala tenuifolia Willd.

-Ecological Environment: The Polygala sibirica L., grows on a hillside meadow at an altitude of 1,100~2,800 meters above sea level, grows in sandy soils, gravels, and limestone mountain shrubs, forest margins, or meadows, at an altitude of 1,100~3,300 (~4,300) meters above sea level.
-Geographical distribution: This species is mainly distributed in China provinces and grows in most parts of China.
-This species is also distributed in Eastern Europe, Siberia, Nepal, Kashmir.
+Ecological Environment: Polygala sibirica L grows on hillside meadows, in areas at altitudes of 1,100~2,800 meters above sea level, it also grows in sandy soils, gravels, and limestone mountain shrubs, forest margins, or meadows, in areas at altitudes of 1,100~3,300 (~4,300) meters above sea level.
+This species is mainly distributed in China provinces and grows in most parts of China.
+This species is also distributed in Eastern Europe, Siberia, Nepal, and Kashmir.

-Growth characteristics: The plant polygala sibirica prefers cold and cool climate, avoid high temperature, resistant to drought.
-It should be cultivated on sunny sandy soil with good drainage, followed by dry soil and limestone soil.
-Clay and low wetlands are not suitable for planting.
+Growth characteristics: The plant, Polygala sibirica prefers cold and cool climates, avoids high temperatures, and is resistant to drought.
+It is appropriate to choose a sunny field, sandy soil with good drainage, secondly, clay loam and calcareous soil.
+Clay soil and low wetlands are not suitable for planting.

-Thin-leaf Milkwort Root:herb photo Characters of herbs: The root length is 4~18 cm, the diameter is 2~8 mm, and there are 2~5 stem bases in the root head.
-The surface is thick, the horizontal furrow lines are few, and the branch roots are many, with a length of 2~5 cm.
-The texture of the herb is hard, not easy to break, the cortex of the fracture surface is thin, the wood core is large.
-The herb of better grade has thick roots and thick bark.
+root tube of Thin-leaf Milkwort Root Characters of herbs: The root is 4~18 cm long, 2~8 mm in diameter, and there are 2~5 stem bases in the root head.
+The surface is coarse, taupe brown to grayish black, a few are sallow (grayish yellow), the vertical grooves are many, the transverse grooves are few, and rootlets are many, 2~5 cm long.
+The texture of the herb is hardish, and not easy to break, the cortex of the fracture surface is thin, the wood core (duramen) is comparatively large, and the herb has a slightly bitter taste.
+The herb of a better grade has stout roots and thick bark.
 The root of Polygala sibirica is thin, and the quality is not as good as the root of Polygala tenuifolia.

 Pharmacological actions: ①.expectorant action; ②.effect on the uterus; ③.hemolytic action.